 How to get mobile internet in the middle of nowhere

 But what if there isn’t a phone signal?
-What if you’re in the middle of nowhere- are there any options to get data or wifi in your motorhome?
+What if you’re staying in remote places like national parks (where allowed!) or up mountains- are there any options to get data or internet in your camper?

-Some of our favourite nights in our camper have been when we haven’t had internet; like the night we spent up the Swiss Alps under the Milky Way, planning how to change our lives.
+Some of my favourite nights in the motorhome have been when we haven’t had internet; like the night spent up the Swiss Alps under the Milky Way.
 Don’t be scared of not having a phone/ wifi signal for the odd night; it’s oddly liberating, even with teenagers.

 The only way to get an internet signal if there are no other signals is by satellite.
-Today, satellite technology has advance and the latest is Starlink.
-This is the internet arm of the SpaceX owner Elon Musk.
+The best option for motorhomers and campers is Starlink– the internet arm of the SpaceX owner Elon Musk.

 It uses satellites (a lot of them!) for internet connection rather than using land towers/ 4G.
-It’s expensive but can offer an alternate if you want or need high-speed connection from anywhere.
+It’s expensive but can be a great way to get online if you want or need high-speed internet connection from anywhere (do a speed test if you use it- it’s usually much faster than dongle internet)

-You will need a satellite dish and to subscribe to one of their packages (they currently have the Starlink Roam and Starlink Mobility which is catered toward life on the road.
+You will need a satellite dish and to subscribe to one of their monthly packages (they currently have the Starlink Roam and Starlink Mobility (sometimes known as Starlink RV) which is catered toward life on the road.

-Best Motorhome Wifi booster- how to improve your signal
+Best Motorhome Internet booster- how to improve your signal

-If you only have a weak data connection or wifi signal, you can use a motorhome wifi booster.
+If you only have a weak data connection or wifi signal, you can use a motorhome wifi booster or wi-fi extender

-They will NOT create a signal where there isn’t one, but can allow you to stream TV over a bad connection and get your internet on your road trips!
+Wifi boosters will NOT create a signal where there isn’t one, but can allow you to stream TV over a poor signal and get your internet on your road trips.

-Some antennas or dishes are designed to be permanently fitted, like this or the one we reviewed from Wifi on Board, which can increase the height of your motorhome or campervan, so please do take that into account when purchasing( if you’re touring in Europe and go above 3.01m, it could cost you more on the toll roads.)
+Some antennas or dishes are designed to be permanently fitted, like this.
+Please remember an external antenna can increase the height of your motorhome or campervan, so take that into account when purchasing( if you’re touring in Europe and go above 3.01m, it could cost you more on the toll roads.)

 How much internet data do we use?